Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Radiation therapy.
 The goal of radiation is to kill cancer cells.
 This is done using X-rays, gamma rays, or proton beams.
 This may be done to shrink a tumor before surgery.
 Or it may be done to kill any cancer cells left after surgery.
 Radiation therapy may also be used as the main treatment if surgery is not an option.
 It can also help relieve symptoms caused by a tumor.

 Chemotherapy.
 Chemotherapy may be used after surgery or biopsy.
 Its goal is to reduce the chance that the cancer will grow and spread.
 This is called adjuvant chemotherapy.
 In most cases, chemotherapy medicines are taken by mouth as pills.
-But they may also be given as into a vein (IV) or into the cerebrospinal fluid (CSF) around the brain.
-If you can’t have surgery, your doctor may still give you chemotherapy.
+But they may also be given as into a vein (IV) or into the cerebrospinal fluid (CSF) in and around the brain.
+If you can’t have surgery, your healthcare provider may still give you chemotherapy.
 You may also have it with radiation therapy.
 You may also have chemotherapy if your cancer returns after treatment.

 Other medicines.
 Other medicines might be used to help relieve symptoms caused by the tumor or its treatment.
 For example, you might be given medicines to help prevent seizures, or to help control swelling in the brain.

 Researchers are also finding new ways to treat brain tumors.
 These new methods are tested in clinical trials.
 Before beginning treatment, ask your healthcare team if there are any clinical trials you should consider.